rust-torino/rust-and-beginners/ownership/ownership.md

 # Simple as C

 ## C is sold as a simple language.
-It is partially true, but mantaining a C project can be hard
+It is partially true, but maintaining a C project can be hard

 ---